-ttmsolve (dynmaps, rho0, times, e_ops=[], learningtimes=None, tensors=None, kwargs)
+ttmsolve(dynmaps, state0, times, e_ops=[], num_learning=0, options=None)

-Solve time-evolution using the Transfer Tensor Method, based on a set of precomputed dynamical maps.
+Expand time-evolution using the Transfer Tensor Method [1], based on a set of precomputed dynamical maps.

+dynmaps

-dynmaps [list of qutip.Qobj] List of precomputed dynamical maps (superoperators), or a callback function that returns the superoperator at a given time.
+[list of qutip.Qobj, callable] List of precomputed dynamical maps (superoperators) for the first times of times or a callback function that returns the superoperator at a given time.